splunk/minecraft-app/README.md

 * Operating System: Windows, Linux, or Mac OS X.
 * Web browsers: Latest versions of Chrome, Safari, or Firefox, Internet Explorer 9 or later.
-* Craftbukkit: The open source minecraft server from [Craftbukkit](http://bukkit.org/)
+* Forge: The open source minecraft server from [Forge](link here)
-* LogToSplunk Plugin: The log to splunk plugin that allows input of more detailed minecraft data to splunk from [CraftBukkit](http://dev.bukkit.org/bukkit-plugins/logtosplunk/)
+* LogToSplunk Plugin: The log to splunk plugin that allows input of more detailed minecraft data to splunk from [Forge](link here)
 * The Splunk Web Framework: The Web Framework is included in Splunk 6 and is available for Splunk 5 from the [Splunk Developer Portal](http://dev.splunk.com/view/webframework-standalone/SP-CAAAEMA).
 * Minecraft Overviewer (Optional): The Google Maps based minecraft word renderer from [Overviewer](http://overviewer.org)